hazeez/study/docs/statistics/descriptive_stats_basics.md

 ### Covariance

 _Covariance_ is a measure of how much two random variables vary together.
-It's similar to variance, but where variance tells you how a single variable varies, covariance tells you how two variables vary together.
+It's similar to variance, but where variance tells you _how a single variable varies_, covariance tells you _how two variables vary together_.

+ here is no meaning of covariance numerical value only sign is useful.

 Since covariance is the variance for two variables, the formula is